SAFETY ACT CONSULTANTS

 Your Organization and The SAFETY Act

-Any entity that buys, uses, sells, installs, integrates, deploys, designs, manufactures, supplies, distributes, advises on, or is otherwise involved in, homeland security related products, technologies or services in any way, whether for yourself or others, does so at an extraordinary liability risk.
-Because of this catastrophic risk exposure, management has a fiduciary responsibility to explore the very broad immunities, liability caps, defenses and other protections that could potentially be afforded them under the SAFETY Act.
+Any entity that buys, uses, sells, installs, integrates, deploys, designs, manufactures, supplies, distributes, advises on, or is otherwise involved in, any type of security related products, technologies or services used in any application, whether for yourself or for others, does so at an extraordinary liability risk.
+Because of this catastrophic risk exposure, management has a fiduciary responsibility to explore the very broad immunities, liability caps, defenses and other protections that could potentially be afforded their organization under the SAFETY Act.
 It is critical to know if, and how, your organization can benefit from this Federal law.

-You do not have to be the actual manufacturer, developer or seller of the products, technologies and/or services to apply and benefit.
-In fact, even if you donot apply, just by using someone else’s SAFETY Act approved products and/or services, you will benefit greatly.
+You do not have to be a manufacturer, developer or seller of the security related products, technologies or services to apply for, and benefit under this law.

 Terrorism insurance remains available in the commercial marketplace.
 However, insurers view terror-related perils as catastrophic in nature.
 The premium for “conventional” [Non-NBCR - see below] terrorism coverage can be prohibitive for many buyers based on both their exposure and geographic location.
-If or when there is another terrorist attack on the US, it is likely that once again, terrorism coverage will be totally unavailable or economically unfeasible to purchase.
+If there is another terrorist attack on the US, it is likely that terrorism coverage will be highly restrictive or not available, as was the case immediately after 9/11.
+This leaves the "insured" very suddenly with no options on real exposures they cannot control.
+Depending on an entity's perceived exposures, they may have few options available and likely all with low limits, on highly restrictive coverage, or coverage that is economically unfeasible to purchase.

-Regardless of the cost, the total worldwide insurance market does not have near the capacity to provide adequate liability limits in the event an organization is held even partially responsible for a terrorist event.
-Insurance coverage alone is unlikely to assure your financial survival after the highly emotional and high visibility litigation that will certainly follow a terrorist attack.
-See ourCase Study.
+Regardless of the premium costs, the total worldwide insurance market, even today, does not have nearly the total capacity necessary to provide adequate liability limits in the event an organization is held even partially responsible for a terrorist event.
+Insurance coverage alone is unlikely to assure your financial survival after the highly emotional, and high visibility, litigation that will certainly follow a terrorist attack.

 Nuclear, Biological, Chemical or Radiological Exposures ("NBCR")